 We learned Keesa had been through a hybrid rescue group and more than one home, which is often the case with hybrids who are surrendered.
 It’s not fair that a cat caught between two worlds also gets caught up in a system that passes them through several homes.

 Keesa enjoys her wild at heart life here with other hybrids in the Hybrid Haven section of the sanctuary.
 It’s such a wonderful thing to see a cat who was on the verge of being euthanized, now living happily with others of her kind.

 Keesa has ongoing runny eyes since she arrived.
 An exam showed that she has scar tissue plugging her tear ducts.
-Right now, it doesn’t seem to bother her, but we’re keeping a close eye on it.
+It doesn’t seem to bother her, but we keep a close eye on it.